Reduction for Sacramento, Granite Bay, & Coeur d'Alene

 The incision patterns for breast reductions are essentially the same as for a breast lift.
 Typically, the Wise pattern incisions are utilized.
 Through these incisions, breast skin is removed as in a breast lift; however, additional areas of breast tissue are removed according to the preoperative size of the breasts and the ultimate goal of breast size postoperatively.
 Once the tissue has been removed, the skin is then re-draped around the new smaller breast and lifted into the appropriate position.
 This provides the patient with a significantly reduced breast size and improved breast shape and position.

+Breast Reduction Gallery Granite Bay.
 Obviously, numerous procedures can be combined with any breast surgery.
 Frequently, liposuction can be performed on the lateral sides of the breasts and chest in order to improve the overall shape.

-What type of anesthesia is used for this procedure?
+What Type of Anesthesia is Used for this Procedure?